zer0cache/matic-docs/docs/develop/network-details/full-node-docker.md

 docker logs -ft heimdall
 ```

 At this point, Heimdall should start syncing.
-When you look at the logs you should see a log of information being spit out that looks like this:
+When you look at the logs, you should see a log of information being spit out that looks like this:

 ```
 2022-07-14T23:00:28.917026245Z I[2022-07-14|23:00:28.916] Executed block                               module=state height=5 validTxs=0 invalidTxs=0